Rabina4363sf/how-to-show-the-total-hours-and-minutes-of-DateTime-column-in-summary-in-winforms-datagrid/README.md

 ## Show the total summary value in DateTime format
 You can implement your own summary aggregate functions using the [GridSummaryColumn.CustomAggregate](https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.DataGrid.GridSummaryColumn.html#Syncfusion_WinForms_DataGrid_GridSummaryColumn_CustomAggregate) property when built-in aggregate functions do not meet your requirement.
 The summary value can be calculated based on any custom logic.

-In the following example, the Time column of data grid displays time in minutes.
+In the following example, the Time column of [WinForms DataGrid](https://www.syncfusion.com/winforms-ui-controls/datagrid) (SfDataGrid) displays time in minutes.
 The custom summary aggregate for the summary column is created to display the total time in HH:MM format.

-## C#
+### C#

 ```C#